City Comparison

 Schools

-Richmond leads on school quality with a 67% average pass rate (rated Average) compared to 65% in Norfolk.
-Top schools in Norfolk include Maury High School and Granby High School.
-In Richmond, families look to Maggie L. Walker Governor's School and Open High School.
+Norfolk has a 65% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Norfolk include Maury High School and Granby High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
 See Norfolk schools | See Richmond schools

 Norfolk